 Transplant Hepatology is an ACGME-accredited fellowship.
 This training program fulfills the requirements for training as stated by the American Board of Internal Medicine.

 At the end of the program, a fellow will be eligible to take the Transplant Hepatology Board Certification exam offered through the American Board of Internal Medicine.

-The Transplant Hepatology Fellowship began in 1999, and since then, more than 18 physicians have completed training.
+The Transplant Hepatology Fellowship began in 1999 with a strong track record of placing graduates in competitive Transplant Hepatology positions.
 It is anticipated that two fellows will complete training in this program annually.